polyadic/funcky-lexer/README.md

 ## Line position calculation

-The default line position calculation is very simple, you designate one ore more of your token as `ILineBreakToken` and the lexer is automatically calculating the position of each lexeme in the result.
+The default line position calculation is very simple, you designate one ore more of your tokens as `ILineBreakToken` and the lexer is automatically calculating the position of each lexeme based on that in the result.

 ```cs
 public record NewLineToken : ILineBreakToken;